Mental Health

 They’re perfect for when you want to kill time while staying active:

-• Swim: Take a dip in a pool or lake.
+• Swimming: Take a dip in a pool.

 • Kayaking: Paddle through calm waters and enjoy the view.

-• Paddleboard: Test your balance while gliding on the water.
+• Paddleboarding: Test your balance while gliding on the water.

 Connect with the cosmos and enjoy the night sky.